chong50/SmartSolar-DataVisualizationAnalysisMachineLearning/README.md

 Note: Due to the rest of incomplete subsystems, we are unable to import real data from remote server.
 In our testing of code function, we created a sample data .csv to make sure our code segments work right in the absence of real data.

-In the absence of real data,  we used the analogy of each subsystem's power consumption alike to each building tenant's power consumption to create the sample data of power consumption.
+In the absence of real data,  we used the analogy of each subsystem's power consumption alike to each building tenant's power consumption, to create the sample data csv. of power consumption of each tenant.
 In a whole building, we have a number of tenants.
 Similarly, In our system, we have multiple subsystems.
+Both consume power.
+Therefore, the data in hand is compatible and does not affect the operation of our function in .m file.

 ## Features (System Environment)
 In features, we simplify the code by breaking down the code infrastructure in .m files into each section corresponding to its process and function.